Congratulations on selecting UCT Faculty of Humanities! Did you know that we are the premier Humanities faculty in Southern Africa?

 What happens when I apply for postgraduate study in the Humanities?:

-If your first choice of degree is in Faculty of Humanities, the Humanities admin staff will look at what programme you are applying for and forward your application to the relevant department for consideration.
+- If your selected programme is owned by the Faculty of Humanities, the Humanities Faculty Office staff will send your application to the relevant department for consideration.

-While you can apply for a residence place or financial aid on your application form, the Faculty of Humanities does not deal with these applications.
+- While you can apply for a residence place or financial aid in your online application, the Faculty of Humanities does not deal with these applications.
 You will have to contact either UCT Student Housing or the UCT Student Financial Aid Office directly if you have any queries in this regard.

 [advice on the application process and course choices]

 Tel: 021 650 5235